kevinolega/callcentertrainingtips/_posts/2016-05-14-pass-training.md

 Nobody who earns a call center salary who borrows money from a co-worker can be trusted.

-Not to sound hypocritical, I have borrowed anywhere from coins to two hundred bucks because I either left my wallet in the locker, got robbed or pick pocketed (yes, this happens), or didn't have cash on me and had to pay for something but paid all the time.
+Not to sound hypocritical, I have borrowed anywhere from coins to two hundred bucks because I either left my wallet in the locker, got robbed or pickpocketed (yes, this happens), or didn't have cash on me and had to pay for something but paid all the time.
 Most people who borrowed money from me in the call center haven't paid me back.

 To name a few, there are Edsil Pastoral, [Gian Baylon](https://web.facebook.com/profile.php?id=1628966375&ref=br_rs) [Myrtle Anne Ramos](https://web.facebook.com/profile.php?id=100002471294697&ref=br_rs), [Harvey Ocampo Punla](https://web.facebook.com/charlon.punla?ref=br_rs),Zenneth
 Hizon, [Russel "Raj" Ylannan](https://web.facebook.com/rushellraj.ylanan?ref=br_rs), and a lot more people owe me a significant amount of money.
-One of these people have also stolen my wallet, phone and iPod.
+One of these people have also stolen my wallet, phone , and iPod.

 Most of these people never paid me back, have stopped responding to my messages and have just disappeared.
 Even if they give you their ATM it's easy to get the bank to replace that and escape you.